 What are my options if I’m a homeowner?

 You may be able to use the equity you’ve built in your home for debt consolidation.
 To determine the value of your home equity, simply calculate the difference between the market value of your collateral (your home) and the balance you owe on your mortgage.
 By leveraging this equity to refinance your debt, you’re not increasing what you owe.
 You’re simply moving the debt from multiple accounts with various rates and billing dates to a single lender with a possible lower rate and a fixed repayment plan.

 By consolidating your debt into a Discover Home Equity Loan, you can benefit from a fixed monthly payment schedule and eliminate the added expense of late fees / extra charges from multiple accounts.
 You can choose to pay off your debt faster with no repayment penalty.
 Plus, you may also avoid a poor credit rating which can result from not properly tracking and paying various debts.
-There may even be tax benefits — borrowers often can claim tax deductions on interest paid on a home equity loan.
-Although borrowers need to consult with their tax advisors to make sure they qualify for a deduction.

 What else should I consider?

 If a home equity loan seems like the right approach for you, remember that because you pledge your home as collateral, it could put your home ownership at risk if you are unable to make payments in the future.
 Also, even with a lower rate, depending on the term of the loan, you could actually spend more on interest over the life of the loan.